top of page

 Both sides of the sabbath debate can argue getting it wrong can lead to death and suffering.
 If you block people from working on Friday evening and Saturday, you can cause people to lose, or not get the huge number of jobs that require this, even leading to eviction onto the street, even more terrible for a family with babies, toddlers and young teens.
 On the other hand you hear stories of nets being placed around buildings in the Far East, as workers throw themselves out of windows to try to kill themselves, being forced into a seven day week with very long hours each day.
 This can be used to try to elevate the incorrect doctrines on sabbath and heresy into a "work of the flesh".

-IS SABBATH ERROR A HERESY?
+IS SABBATH ERROR A HERESY OR ERROR?

 There is a difference between heresy and making an error in doctrine, depending of the seriousness of the subject.
 Is it heresy to get the timing of the Rapture wrong?
 Is the subject of women wearing make-up really heresy?
 Or the subject of eating black-pudding?
 Not all errors are heresy.
 As we heard in the last paragraph getting it wrong, one way or another, can even lead to deaths.
 Were I think it is very unlikely unrepentant sinners who transgress "the works of the flesh" like adulterers and murderers, thieves and kidnappers, will receive mercy from God on the day of judgement, I still retain a lot of hope people may get mercy from God who guessed the time of the Rapture incorrectly, or understood the time to take a rest.
 Everything is important, as Jesus made clear when he said "Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven."
 Matt 5:19.
 But I would steer clear of making an outright statement people who get the sabbath wrong will certainly go to Hell.